sst/guide/_chapters/add-the-create-note-page.md

 ### Add the Route

-Finally, add our container as a route in `src/Routes.js` below our signup route.
+{% include code-marker.html %} Finally, add our container as a route in `src/Routes.js` below our signup route.

 {% highlight javascript %}
 <Route path="notes/new" component={NewNote} />
 {% endhighlight %}

-And include our component in the header.
+{% include code-marker.html %} And include our component in the header.

 {% highlight javascript %}
 import NewNote from './containers/NewNote';
 {% endhighlight %}

 Now if we switch to our browser and navigate `http://localhost:3000/notes/new` we should see our newly created form.
-Try adding some content, uploading a file and hitting submit to see it in action.
+Try adding some content, uploading a file, and hitting submit to see it in action.

 ![New note page added screenshot]({{ site.url }}/assets/new-note-page-added.png)

-Next, let's get into connecting to our API.
+Next, let's get into connecting this form to our API.